fieldtrip/website/workshop/madrid2019/tutorial_stats.md

     mode_sedation_oROI = ft_selectdata(cfg, mode_sedation);
     reco_sedation_oROI = ft_selectdata(cfg, reco_sedation);

-Collect the data to plot it using the `plotSpread` function, which is specific for this tutorial and available from the FTP server.
+Collect the data to plot it using the `plotSpread` function, which is specific for this tutorial and available from the download server.

     data_raw_fROI    = {base_sedation_fROI.powspctrm...
       mild_sedation_fROI.powspctrm...